 The packs can open from the top or from the middle, giving more access to their stuff.
 I would have loved if the middle opening was bigger, but I can’t complain.
 And there are some compartments to separate and organize things.
 I also love that there is an attached rain cover that doesn’t fall off and get lost!

 We relied on packing cubes to stay organized.
 They come in many sizes, but we used the small ones by Dot&Dot.
 The larger ones in that brand would be great for bigger suitcases, but took up too much space in a backpack.
-These REI expandable packing cubes are also a great choice.
+These REI expandable packing cubes are also a great choice and we used some of these, too.
 You can stuff them full, zip them closed, and then keep zipping to compress them to make more space.

 2-3 pairs of pants